About Title IX

 - Attempted or actual sexual violence

 The following terms are defined one way by the school, and another way under the law.
-For definitions under the California Penal Code, please refer to the current Safe & Sound Brochure available at: https://www.sdccd.edu/docs/police/currentsafeandsound.pdf
+For complete definitions under the District’s Title IX policies, please refer to AP 3434 Interim Prohibition of Sexual Harassment Under Title IX; Interim Procedure for Responding to Harassment Based on Sex Under Title IX.
+For definitions under the California Penal Code, please navigate to the current Safe & Sound Brochure.

 Sexual Assault: A sex offense directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

-Domestic Violence: A crime or violence committed by a current or former spouse or intimate partner of the victim, a person with whom the victim shares a child in common, a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+Domestic Violence: A crime or violence committed by a current or former spouse or intimate partner of the victim, a person with whom the victim shares a child in common, a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, a person similarly situated to a spouse of the victim under the domestic or family violence laws of California, and/or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of California.

 Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person’s safety or the safety of others, or suffer substantial emotional distress.